Metallicity Gradients in Modern Cosmological Simulations I: Tension Between Smooth Stellar Feedback Models and Observations: Methods

 We first note that these models share the commonality of having a ``subgrid'' prescription for the ISM, owing to their limited resolution.
 This subgrid prescription, modeled with an effective equation of state, sets the behavior of the cold, dense gas where star formation takes place.
 As a consequence, all the models in this work have relatively `smooth' stellar feedback that is persistent in time, yet not terribly destructive.
 This allows for relatively smooth gas cycling as galaxies assemble \citep[see, e.g.,][though there are differences in the implementations, see \citeauthor{Wright_2024} \citeyear{Wright_2024} for a careful examination]{Torrey_2018,Garcia_2024a,Garcia_2024b,Garcia_2025}.
 This is contrasted with high-resolution explicit ISM models that directly model the sites of star formation and feedback, such as the FIRE simulations \citep{Hopkins_2014,Hopkins_2018,Hopkins_2023}.
 These explicit ISM models naturally produce much stronger feedback resulting in episodic bursts that eject gas far into the CGM around the galaxy \citep{Muratov_2015,Muratov_2017,Angles_Alcazar_2017b,Pandya_2021}.
 We discuss the potential implications of using this smooth feedback paradigm in Section~\ref{subsubsec:3<z<4}.

-Moreover, none of these simulations have a method by which unresolved turbulence can exchange mass and metals throughout the galaxy.
+Moreover, none of the simulations analyzed in this work have a method by which unresolved turbulence can exchange mass and metals throughout the galaxy.
 Mass can move along with bulk galactic winds, but the small-scale turbulent eddies that drive diffusion within the ISM \citep{Smagorinsky_1963,Shen_2010,Semenov_2016,Su_2017,Escala_2018,Semenov_2024} are not modeled in any of the simulations in this work.
 We consider what role this (lack of) unresolved turbulence may play in setting the gradients more carefully in Section~\ref{subsubsec:z>6}.